Andrettin/Wyrmsun/readme.txt

 - New Teuton iron shield unit graphics (by Jinn).

 * Upgrades
-- Update to the Spatha's icon (by Leo).
+- Update to the Spatha's icon (by Exidelo).

 -----------------------------------------------------------------------
 - 1.9.9